 Sorry IT folks, it’s a hard pill to swallow.
-Anyone who has read a number of my blogs about IT evolution might think that I hate IT people because of how I generalize and portray them as not being in touch with current trends, technologies, ways of working, business needs, etc. I don’t hate them; I am one and always have been – but I deal with too many IT people that haven’t changed their approaches to technology.
+Anyone who has read a number of my blogs about IT evolution might think that I hate IT people because of how I generalize and portray them as not being in touch with current trends, technologies, ways of working, business needs, etc. I don’t hate them; I am an IT professional myself and always have been – but I deal with too many IT people who haven’t changed their approaches to technology.
 I myself was once a Unix administrator, Windows deployment technician, VoIP system engineer and a variety of other technical roles.

-If your face gets flushed reading this – then you are my target audience, and I’m sorry, but if you want to keep having a career it’s time to evolve.
+If your face gets flushed reading this – then you are my target audience, and I’m sorry, but if you want to keep having a career, then it’s time to evolve.

 If you read this and nodded along, then send it to a colleague who needs to read it.

 What’s important though, is that you help the business understand that M365 is their system to own and be responsible for.
 Establish a steering committee, working group, governance committee, whatever you want to call it – just make sure it is largely made up of business representatives who will make decisions with IT input in order to achieve the ideal outcomes for the organization.

 Don’t start with a technical decision and figure out how you’ll communicate it and train people – start with the business outcome and work backwards.